Hypopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Hypopharyngeal Cancer

 Use of tobacco products and heavy drinking can affect the risk of developing hypopharyngeal cancer.

-These and other symptoms may be caused by hypopharyngeal cancer.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+These and other signs and symptoms may be caused by hypopharyngeal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 Tests that examine the throat and neck are used to help detect (find) and diagnose hypopharyngeal cancer.